Judges

 Susan Peterson

 Susan is a prominent figure in New Zealand’s business landscape, focusing on innovation, technology, and sustainability.
-As the Chair of Vista Group and an Independent Director on the boards of Xero, Mercury, and Arvida, her work emphasizes sustainable growth and technological advancement.
+As the Chair of Vista Group and an Independent Director on the boards of Xero, Mercury, Arvida and Craigs Investment Partners, her work emphasizes ambition for New Zealand with a special interest in using technology and inclusion to create a better future for all.

 Liam Dann